Skip to main content

 Two (2) letters of recommendation

-Please note: Ideally, your research mentor is a standing Penn faculty member (with tenure or in tenure-probationary status: Professor, Associate Professor, or Assistant Professor).
-Postdoctoral scholars and research faculty may be suitable primary advisors, but should supplement – rather than replace – the role of a standing faculty member (often called a principle investigator in the sciences).
-Ultimately, the research mentor must be a researcher with intellectual expertise and commitment relevant to the field of your research and available at Penn for mentoring you through the conclusion of your project.
+Please note: Ideally, your primary research mentor is a standing Penn faculty member (with tenure or in tenure-probationary status: Professor, Associate Professor, or Assistant Professor).
+Postdoctoral scholars and research faculty may be suitable, but should supplement–rather than replace–the role of a standing faculty member (often called a principle investigator, or PI, in the sciences).
+Ultimately, the research mentor must be a researcher with intellectual expertise and commitment relevant to the field of your research and available at Penn to mentor you through the conclusion of your project.

 Timeline